ariahosseini/InterfacePhononsToolkit/README.md

 <p>

-where $L_p$ is the distance between the pores.
-In the limit of high porosity, the mean free path of the phonons colliding with pores is expected to tend to zero, thereby Machrafi and Lebon proposed \cite{machrafi2015size}
+where L<sub>p</sub> is the distance between the pores.
+In the limit of high porosity, the mean free path of the phonons colliding with pores is expected to tend to zero, thereby Machrafi and Lebon proposed

 </p>